Derived binomial rings I: integral Betti cohomology of log schemes: Introduction

 The starting point for our project was To\"en's work \cite{Toen_geo} on Grothendieck's schematization problem; we then realized that the key computation of singular cohomology of $K(\mbb Z,n)$ could be also proved in another way by using the derived binomial ring structure.
-During the active phase of our project, the work \cite{Horel} by Horel came out, which used a similar idea (though with another proof) for the latter computation and which also established integral homotopy type theory in the context of \textit{cosimplicial} binomial rings.
+During the active phase of our project, the work \cite{Horel} by Horel came out, which used a similar idea (though with another proof) for the latter computation and which also established integral homotopy theory in the context of \textit{cosimplicial} binomial rings.
 The main difference with our work is that we use the whole derived category $\mscr D(\mbb Z)$ rather than the cosimplicial part and we also avoid a direct use of the language of model categories; considering applications to integral cohomology both approaches seem to work well.
-We should point out that the integral homotopy type theory was (essentially) already established by Ekedahl in \cite{Ekedahl}, though the language of $\infty$-categories allows for an (arguably) cleaner theory and formulation of final results.
+We should point out that the integral homotopy theory was essentially established already by Ekedahl in \cite{Ekedahl}, though the language of $\infty$-categories allows for an (arguably) cleaner theory and formulation of final results.
 We should also probably mention the beautiful work of Mandell \cite{Mandell} where he showed that two nilpotent spaces of finite type are weakly homotopy equivalent if and only if their singular $\mbb Z$-cochains are isomorphic as $\mbb E_\infty$-algebras; note however that fully-faithfulness of the functor $C^*_\sing(-,\mbb Z)$ breaks in this context.
-There is another recent approach to integral homotopy type theory \cite{Yuan} by Yuan, which is much more technically involved; we don't know what is the precise relation between his work and derived binomial rings, though both approaches model in a way the "trivialization of Frobenii action".
+A related dual comonad on connective abelian groups in relation to spaces was also studied in.
+There is another recent approach to integral homotopy theory \cite{Yuan} by Yuan, which is much more technically involved; we don't know what is the precise relation between his work and derived binomial rings, though both approaches model in a way the "trivialization of Frobenii action".

 A version of $\mbf L \Bin$ over $\mbb Z_p$ should be related to the "free $\delta$-ring monad" $\mbf L\Sym^{\delta}$ that was defined in \cite{Holeman}: more precisely, $\mbf L \Bin$ should be given by the maximal Frobenius-invariant quotient of $\mbf L\Sym^{\delta}$ in a certain sense.
 In particular, any derived binomial ring over $\mbb Z_p$ should have an underlying structure of derived $\delta$-ring.
 Given the main result \cite[Theorem 1.1.3]{Holeman} of \textit{loc.cit.} that realizes prismatic cohomology functor as a left adjoint of the reduction functor from derived $\delta$-rings to derived commutative rings, it would be interesting to also find a purely categorical interpretation of the \'etale comparison for the prismatic cohomology \cite[Theorem 1.8(4)]{BS_prisms} in terms of the category of derived binomial algebras over $\mbb Z_p$.